 How to Get Cheap Flights to Brazil

 If you’ve been following our family travels for a while you know our travel is based on flight deals.
 When we found the cheap flights to Brazil we were looking for a trip with specific dates as we’d be traveling for our daughters spring break.
-We used Skyscanner and entered in our home airport and travel dates and it showed us the cheapest places to go during that time.
+We used Skyscanner and entered in our home airport, Miami, and travel dates and it showed us the cheapest places to go during that time.
 When the cheap flights to Brazil came up we were ecstatic!
 I couldn’t believe we were going on a Brazil vacation for only $340 per person.
 Skyscanner also has a free app to make it easier to search for deals on the go, download it here.

 Traveling to Brazil with Kids?: How to Survive Long Haul Flights with Kids